-Millet is a general term used to categorize a wide range of small-seeded cereals.
-Proso millet is a warm-season grass capable of producing seed usually anywhere from 60 to 100 days after planting.
+Proso millet has also been called common millet, hog millet, broom corn, yellow hog, hershey and white millet.
+Proso millet is a warm-season grass capable of producing seed in 60 to 100 days after planting.
 Because of its relatively short growing season, it has a low moisture requirement and is capable of producing food or feed where other grain crops would fail.
-Historically, prices have been higher than corn or sorghum, although prices can vary dramatically from season to season.

 Nearly all proso millet grown in major production areas is white seeded.
 Red-seeded proso has some demand but is best grown with a contract or specific market identified.
 Millet for birdseed purposes also is often grown under contract.
+Historically, prices have been higher than corn or sorghum, although prices can vary considerably from season to season.

-- Crop Values Annual Summary, NASS, USDA.
+- Crop Values Annual Summary, 2022, USDA NASS.

 - Foxtail and Proso Millet, Progress in New Crops, 1996.

-- MiIlet, Colorado Department of Agriculture.
+- Millet, Colorado Department of Agriculture.

 - Proso Millet in Colorado, USDA Regional IPM Centers Information System.